RediSearch/RediSearch/docs/Vectors.md

 We allow using vector similarity queries in the `FT.SEARCH` "query" parameter.
 The syntax for vector similarity queries is `*=>[{vector similarity query}]` for running the query on an entire vector field, or `{primary filter query}=>[{vector similarity query}]` for running similarity query on the result of the primary filter query.

-As of version 2.4, we allow vector similarity to be used **once** in the query.
+As of version 2.4, we allow vector similarity to be used **once** in the query, and over the entire query filter.

 * Invalid example: `"(@title:Matrix)=>[KNN 10 @v $B] @year:[2020 2022]"`